Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 > we have a "minimal living income" in Spain, which is similar to UBI if you're not working

-> of course, nobody but the wealthy can afford not to work the duration it takes the bureaucracy to process the procedure (about a year iirc)
+> of course, nobody but the wealthy can afford not to work the duration it takes the bureaucracy to process the procedure (about a year iirc) -- this was around 2023

 > If you work anytime during that period, you don't receive anything.